dcxSt/DATA_SILSO_HISTO_search/README.md

 ## Preamble
 The aim of this little project is to do a quality control of the data in *DATA_SILSO_HISTO*.
-Once the data is fixed and cleaned up, it will be stored on a new database - temporarily named *GOOD_DATA_SILSO* in a more user-friendly format to what currently exists.

 I will also get rid of any useless or redundant columns (such as the observers comment column - there are no comments )': ).
-A third, temporary database will be mad to keep a closer eye on the data that still needs to be examined with more scrutiny : *BAD_DATA_SILSO*.
+A third, temporary database will be made to keep a closer eye on the data that still needs to be examined with more scrutiny : *BAD_DATA_SILSO*.
 This database will act as intermediaire entre *DATA_SILSO_HISTO* et *GOOD_DATA_SILSO*.
 We will effectively be storing 2 databases-worth of information in 3 databases.
 The original *DATA_SILSO_HISTO* will have the old data and will be corrected in due course.
 The intermediary *BAD_DATA_SILSO* will start as a copy of *DATA_SILSO_HISTO* and end up empty as the corrected data is removed from it and placed, in the new format, into *GOOD_DATA_SILSO*

+The readme lists first the names of and functions contained in each of my .py files, followed by the .ipynb with the first markdown code-block as a descriptor.

 ## Python scripts, their methods and descriptors: